KenKundert/why-invest-in-bitcoin/README.rst

 of inflation and most are not included in the CPI.
 Most important of those is the inflation in assets which has averaged 5% per year for 50 years.
 This explains why more and more people find that long-term financial security slipping farther and farther away.
-Only the most sophisticated recognize that keeping their financial reserves in cash and dollar-based assets like government bonds results in their nest egg slowly melting away.
-Those individuals and companies are actively moving to bitcoin for capital preservation.
-Adoption by those people is slowly driving up the price, which is causing others to consider bitcoin as a growth investment.
+Those people will look for investments to help them keep up.
+Those that move to bitcoin will do well, those that do not will not do as well.
+That will not go unnoticed.
+People many not understand why bitcoin keeps going up, but they recognize that it does and decide they should own some.
+Adoption by those people drives up the price, which causes others to move to bitcoin.

 As people slowly recognize that bitcoin is a good investment and acquire some the price goes up and so they acquire more.
 Those holdings increase in value